MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

      environment.
    * A local installation of Windows PowerShell 5.1 that is preinstalled in most Windows operating systems.
-   * A local installation of [PowerShell v7.4.1](/powershell/scripting/install/installing-powershell-on-windows or higher in a Windows environment.
+   * A local installation of [PowerShell 7](/powershell/scripting/install/installing-powershell-on-windows) in a Windows environment.

    This article was tested in Windows 11 Enterprise version 23H2.